bcgov/mem-nginx/README.md

 # eao-nginx
-Nginx configuration for the Environmental Assessment Office's EPIC
+Nginx configuration for the Ministry of Energy and Mines.

 ## Example rollout usage